dsmurrell/autobazaar/README.md

 5. Set up the new server configuration.
 If you've don't have OpenBazaar you can obtain it from www.openbazaar.org.
 Once OpenBazaar is installed, add a new server configuration by navigating (top right) menu > default > + New Server and entering the IP address, username and password obtained in the previous step.

+6. For vendors with existing stores you can replace the contents of ~/.openbazaar on the droplet with the contents of your database folder on your computer.
+The database folder can be found in:
+  - Window: C:\Users\Username\AppData\Roaming\openbazaar
+  - Linux: ~/.openbazaar
+  - OSX: ~/Library/Application Support/OpenBazaar
+  Since your public ssh key is already on the droplet, `ssh root@droplet_ip` should ssh you in and you can use `scp` to carry out the transfer.

 Any questions? email at `dsmurrell at gmail dot com`

 ## potential blocks